legendofmiracles/yas/README.md

     usage: yas [-h/--help] [-v/--version ]<command> <arguments for the command, this can be chained infinite>

 As one can see, there aren&rsquo;t really any options for yas.
-99% of the people who use sudo (or opendoas), just use it with default configuration and the default options, why also would you need a flag, to edit a file, if nobody ever uses that, and instead just runs \`sudo <editor> <file>\`
+99% of the people who use sudo (or opendoas), just use it with default configuration and the default options.
+Who would also need a flag, to edit a file, if nobody ever uses that, and instead just runs \`sudo <editor> <file>\`

-<a id="org0746e4d"></a>
+<a id="org4bfd103"></a>

 # Security

+> you could have a car that is very safe by just limiting its
+> max speed to 20 miles an hour but I don&rsquo;t want to do that I want to have
+> something that&rsquo;s more like a Lamborghini so maybe I&rsquo;ll throw in some airbags and
+> it&rsquo;s gonna be mostly up to the driver to protect themselves and drive it safely

-yas will ask for the password whenever you want to run a command privileged.
+yas will ask for the password whenever you want to run a command privileged, unless you ran a command with yas in the last 5 minutes.
+Not however, that this is cross terminal, but i am planning on fixing that.
-Currently, there isn&rsquo;t any timeout programmed, but this feature is planned.

-yas doesn&rsquo;t ship with so many security features, as sudo, so if you want the most secure root commmand executor, you should also use sudo
+yas doesn&rsquo;t ship with so many security features, as sudo, so if you want the most secure root commmand executor, you should also use sudo.